Lroes/ARc-Electric_Wiki/FAQs.md

 ### Where can I download the App?
-ARc-Light will be available to download from the Google Play and Apple app store.
+ARc-Light will be available to download from the Google Play(Release day) and Apple app store(At a later date).

 ### Can my phone run ARc-Light?